 Beluga whales living in captivity have been reported to mimic the speech of their human handlers.
 A whale named NOC, who lived at the National Marine Mammal Foundation in San Diego for 30 years, was one of the first belugas observed to exhibit this type of behavior.
 A human diver was once convinced to climb out of the whale’s tank when he heard what he thought was another person instructing him to leave.
 It turned out that the sound had actually been NOC mimicking the word “out.”

-Many whales can be easily spotted when their dorsal fins break through the water’s surface, but this feature is absent from the backs of belugas.
+Some whales and dolphins can be easily spotted when their dorsal fins break through the water’s surface, but this feature is absent from the backs of belugas.
 The reduction of surface area helps prevent heat loss in the frigid Arctic Ocean, and it also makes it easier for them to glide directly beneath sheets of ice.
 They do, however, have a sturdy dorsal ridge along their backs that helps them break up ice layers.

-Beluga whales have adapted to their arctic habitat by developing an especially thick layer of insulation.
+Beluga whales have adapted to their Arctic habitat by developing an especially thick layer of insulation.
 Blubber alone accounts for more than 40 percent of the whale’s body weight.